 The FH Mutation is Autosomal Dominant

 Genetic traits can be either dominant, requiring only one parent to pass the trait down for the offspring to have it, or recessive, meaning that both parents must pass it down for the offspring to have it.
 The FH mutation is an autosomal dominant trait, so if one of your parents has FH, you have a 50% chance of having it as well.
-If both parents pass FH genetic mutations down, the offspring will have what is known as homozygous FH, which is far more serious than heterozygous FH inherited from one parent, and much more rare.To learn more about gene mutations, FH, and the treatments that are available to people who have the disorder, visit The FH Foundation today.
+If both parents pass FH genetic mutations down, the offspring will have what is known as homozygous FH, which is far more serious than heterozygous FH inherited from one parent, and much more rare.To learn more about gene mutations, FH, and the treatments that are available to people who have the disorder, visit the Family Heart Foundation today.
 We are the only organization dedicated to raising awareness of this common but underdiagnosed genetic disorder in the United States.